Once we accept that science cannot investigate what happens after death, we are left with two options:

 The universal experience of death as much as the complexity of life is a reality that should direct our attention to the reliable and validated message provided to humanity since the beginning of history that there is a Creator and sustainer of life who gives humanity hope for a blessed eternal life.
 Not a pointless existence now nor an undesirable immortality of the soul ranging from a boring to an excruciating endlessness.

 And that blessed hope is not immortality of the soul.

-It is transformation of the soul and its physical casing.
+It is transformation of the soul – the essence of the being – and its physical casing.

-The most scientific generation in known history, the one that grew up when computers were already a routine MO of life, should instinctively understand how intangible “memory” can be created in a physical machine then “stored” in a “cloud” to be retrieved intact at a later date, location, and in a new “casing”.
-And that only by discarding the old can improvements be obtained through “upgrades” in both hardware and software.
+The most scientific generation in known history, the one that grew up when computers were already a routine MO of life, should instinctively understand how intangible “memory” can be created in a physical machine then “stored” in a “coud” to be retrieved intact at a later date, location, and in a new “casing”.
+And that only by discarding the old are improvements obtained through “upgrades” in both hardware and software.

 For I delivered unto you first of all that which I also received, how that

 - Christ died for our sins according to the scriptures;